Applying for a New Historical Marker

 Developing Your Historical Marker Application

 All historical marker applications are due to the Georgia Historical Society by September 1st each year.
 Applications are then reviewed by the independent Historical Marker Review Committee at their annual meeting in October.
 Applications will not be reviewed at any other point during the year.
 Applicants will be informed of the Committee’s decision by the end of August each year.
 Results will not be given over the phone.

 The Marker Application Checklist below outlines all requirements for submitting a historical marker application.
-Those requirements include a signed easement from the property owner(s) of the proposed marker sight, a signed agreement from the sponsoring organization(s), images of the subject of the marker and of the proposed installation site, a proposed marker text of around one hundred and twenty-five words, and a historical document.
+Those requirements include a signed easement from the property owner(s) of the proposed marker site, a signed agreement from the sponsoring organization(s), images of the subject of the marker and of the proposed installation site, a proposed marker text of around one hundred and twenty-five words, and a historical document.
 For tips on drafting historical marker text, please follow this link.
 To view the sample historical document, please click here.

 |Bibliography of sources consulted for the research paper|